Executive Summary

 Our extant sources tell us nothing about her life, except that she had two young sons who were publicly designated by Domitian as his inheritors.
 If she was born 63, married at 15 in 78, had children starting in 79, then her oldest child would have been aged 8 in 87.
 So that gives us a window of 88-93 for the donation of the catacombs and the play.
 Given that she needed time to plan the event, choose the playwright, have the theater constructed, and have the play written, I suggest 90-93 for the event.

 The reader might wonder if Flavia’s display of patronage was intended to bolster her husband’s public profile during his consulship in 95.
-That is possible if she knew of his appointment substantially in advance.
-Her “very young” sons at the time could have been third or fourth children, with the older ones being girls.
+That is possible if she knew in advance that he would be appointed consul.
+Perhaps the members of the Roman congregation had some ability to support him.
+They would be, publically, his clients.

 In the book, I identify a number of statements in the dialogue of the Gospel of Mark, that make sense simultaneously in the world of the play and the world of the audience.
 One example is Jesus’s promise of eternal fame to the anointing woman at Bethany.
 “Truly I tell you, wherever the good news is proclaimed in the whole world, what she has done will be told in remembrance of her.”

-Here my new characterization of the event generates a new one.
+Here’s a new one.
+It derives from the scenario I’ve presented in this post.
 Just before the promise of eternal fame, the woman has anointed the Jesus actor with nard.
 He says to the disciples (overheard by the audience), “You will not always have me.
 She has done what she could; she has anointed my body beforehand for its burial.”
 (Mk 14:7b-8)